Counseling

 Graduates of the program can subsequently pursue a master’s degree in the field to advance professionally from entry level positions.

 The program requires 60-63 credits of Major coursework.
-These credits are broken up into 36 credits of core courses, plus 15-18 credits of coursework in the selected track (18 for Counseling Psychology and 15 for Higher Education and Student Affairs track).
+These credits are broken up into 36 credits of core courses, plus 15-18 credits of coursework in the selected track (18 for Counseling Psychology, 15 for the Child and Adolescent Mental Health track, and 15 for Higher Education and Student Affairs track).
 Students additionally will select 9 credits from specific courses as part of their Professional Major Electives.
 Students can include a 15 credit Minor, and they also must complete General Education requirements to total a minimum of 120 credit hours.
 All courses must be completed with at least an average minimum GPA of 2.5.

 Contact Us